Child Custody and Visitation

 Our Legal Team is here to help you achieve a Fair Resolution

 When a parent cannot meet the terms of the parenting plan or child support orders, it is critical to speak to an experienced family law attorney.
-At Myers Law Group, P.A., we can explain your options for modifying the parenting plan or child support order.
+At Downer Law, we can explain your options for modifying the parenting plan or child support order.
 Grounds for a modification may be a loss of income, a relocation, illness or injury, or many other factors.
 At our law firm, we assist with gathering evidence, filing the appropriate paperwork, and presenting the facts accurately in a formal hearing in front of a judge.
-With nearly two decades of combined family law experience, Attorneys Rachel Myers and Danielle Edwards understand the legal process.
-If you seek to establish child support and a parenting plan or defend against an action, call us to discuss your case.
-We represent clients in Volusia, Seminole, and Orange Counties, Florida.